-Here some university groups are listed, which can be assigned to the (ecological) sustainability area.
+Here some university groups are listed, which can be assigned to the (ecological) sustainability area (as of September 2022).
 By clicking on a name, further information on the respective group is displayed.
 Currently, only German-language university groups exist in the field of sustainability.
 However, since 2020 there is an international working group "International Green Group" within stuvus, which takes care of waste separation in the dormitories.

 Campus for Future ist ein hochschulübergreifendes Bündnis aus Hochschulgruppen und Einzelpersonen, die sich für Klimaschutz auf den Campi einsetzen möchten.
 Als Hochschulgruppe "Campus for Future an der Universität Stuttgart" ist sie an der Uni Stuttgart anerkannt.

 - Telegram News-Channel: t.me/cff_news

 Crossing Borders setzt sich für die Verbreitung von Wissen um Erneuerbare Energien ein.